MrPotato-04/snek-game/README.md

 <br>
 ### Worst snake game ever made
 <p>
-  This is a snake game made as a apprenticeship for bit academy.
+  This is a snake game made as an assignment for bit academy.
-  Its not verry optimized but it works and looks ok.
+  Its not verry optimized but it works and looks decent.

   Saddly the original project is currently offline (indefinitely) The original also icluded saved highscores and a login system (the source code is still available in the Old branch)